cuongrep/todolist-dapp/Blog.md

 #### Todo List smart contract
 Some methods provided the smart contract
-- create a new task
+- Create a new task
-- get all task of an owner
+- Get all task of a current request sender
-- check task done or not
+- Check task done or not
 - The full smart contract goes as follows:
 ### Deploy on Goerli
 - Get Alchemy key